-With rapid development of quantum control techniques, quantum lock-in meausrements have been demonstrated and widely used for frequency metrology~\cite{SKNature2011,MZPRX2021}, magnetic field sensing~\cite{SKNature2011}, vector light shift detection~\cite{KSPRA2021} and weak-force detection~\cite{RSNC2017}.
-The key for realizing a quantum lock-in amplifier is to find the quantum analogs of mixing and filting.
-Using quantum systems, these two processes can be achieved by non-commutating operations and time-evolution, respectively.
-Dynamical decoupling sequences may provide the reference signals for achieving quantum lock-in amplifiers.
-In particular, Carr-Purcell (CP) and periodic dynamical decoupling (PDD) sequences have been widely used in various quantum lock-in amplifiers, from single-particle ones~\cite{SKNature2011} to many-body ones~\cite{MZPRX2021}.
-However, these schemes only consider the target signal $\emph{S}(t)$ with a known initial phase $\beta$.
-If the initial phase $\beta$ is unknown, it is difficult to extract the complete characteristics $(A,\omega,\beta)$ of the target signal $\emph{S}(t)$ only by means of a single PDD or CP sequence.
-In analogy to a classical double lock-in amplifier, can one develop a quantum counterpart to extract the complete characteristics of the target signal?
+By employing the rapid-developed techniques in quantum control, quantum lock-in measurements have been demonstrated and widely used for frequency measurement~\cite{SKNature2011,MZPRX2021}, magnetic field sensing~\cite{SKNature2011}, vector light shift detection~\cite{KSPRA2021} and weak-force detection~\cite{RSNC2017}.
+The key for realizing a quantum lock-in amplifier is to find quantum analogs of mixing and filtering.
+Using quantum probes, these two processes can be achieved by non-commutating operations and time-evolution, respectively. {Similar to the realization of a quantum mixer~\cite{KSPRA2021}, one may use dynamical decoupling sequences as the reference signals for achieving a quantum lock-in amplifier.} In particular, Carr-Purcell (CP) and periodic dynamical decoupling (PDD) sequences have been widely used in various quantum lock-in amplifiers, from single-particle ones~\cite{SKNature2011} to many-body ones~\cite{MZPRX2021}.
+However, these schemes only consider the target signal with a known initial phase.
+If the initial phase is unknown, it is difficult to extract the complete characteristics of the target signal only by means of a single PDD or CP sequence.
+In analogy to a classical double lock-in amplifier, can one develop a quantum counterpart to extract complete characteristics of a target signal?

-In this article, we present a general protocol for achieving a quantum double lock-in amplifier via two quantum interferometry with two orthogonal periodic multi-pulse sequences.
-In our protocol, each quantum interferometry with periodic multi-pulse sequence can be regarded as a single quantum lock-in amplifier.
-The PDD and CP sequences are analogue to the two reference signals to realize the orthogonal mixing processes and the time-evolution plays the role of filter.
-Thus, one can detect the target signal by combining the two output signals, in which the frequency, the amplitude and even the initial phase of the target signal can be extracted.
+In this article, we present a general protocol for achieving a quantum double lock-in amplifier via combing double quantum interferometry with two orthogonal periodic multi-pulse sequences.
+In our protocol, each quantum interferometry with a specific periodic multi-pulse sequence can be regarded as a single quantum lock-in amplifier.
+The PDD and CP sequences are analogue to the two orthogonal reference signals to realize the mixing and filtering processes via time-evolution.
+Thus, one can detect the target signal by combining two output signals, in which frequency, amplitude and even initial phase of the target signal can be extracted.